supahcraig/redpanda_basics/k8s_cluster.md

     --tags "owner=$(LOGNAME)"
 ```

 But it is throwing an error because this service acct already exists...lets see how far we can get beore it becomes a problem.
 Solution would be to either create a new one OR somehow attach the already existing service acct to my new cluster.
+Based on the output from the initial eksctl cluster create, this stack is brought up as part of initial stack, that's why it was already there.
 ERROR MESSAGE:

 ```